Check your Medicare eligibility in a few simple clicks. Start Here!

 When you weigh your Medicare options, you need to consider: What is my premium?
 What is my deductible?
 What is my maximum out-of-pocket?
 Do I have a spouse or any dependents on my coverage?

 If you have a high-premium or high-deductible plan through your employer (or your spouse’s employer), switching to Medicare may be more cost-effective.
 Many Medicare plans offer first dollar coverage, meaning you can pay little or nothing out of pocket for health care visits.
-Depending on the plan, Medicare offers $0 premiums and low to $0 deductibles (although you would still pay your Part B premium).

 Medicare often provides more benefits.

-Medicare plan options allow you to truly customize your coverage.
 Compared to your employer group health insurance that offers few options, Medicare isn’t one-size-fits-all.
 You can choose a plan based on your needs and budget, rather than your employer’s.
 Plus, many Medicare plans are offered by the same insurance carriers that provide employer coverage.
 If you enjoy the customer service you get from your current insurance carrier, you may be able to continue with them on Medicare.

 You can enjoy these benefits while continuing your career when you enroll in Medicare without retiring.